-Directors' Statement on Internal Control over Financial Reporting
+Directors' Statement on Internal Control over Financial Reporting porting win be addressed in the rature.

-Preamble Our sustainable value creation model Management discussion and analysis Governance Financial reports
+Preamble Our sustainable value creation model Management discussion and analysis Governance Financial reports Supplementary information

 The comments made by the external auditors in connection with internal control system over financial reporting in previous years were reviewed during the year and appropriate steps have been taken to rectify them.
 The recommendations made by the external auditors in 2024 in connection with the internal control system over financial reporting will be addressed in the future.